SolutionGuidance/psm/README.md

 development challenge for the Medicare and Medicaid Services, Center for Medicaid and CHIP Services (CMCS).
-The challenge was to build a multi-state, multi-program provider screening application capable of risk scoring, credentialing validation, identify authentication, and sanction checks, that lowered the burden on providers and reduced administrative and infrastructure expenses for states and federal programs.
+The challenge was to build a multi-state, multi-program provider screening application capable of risk scoring, credentialing validation, identity authentication, and sanction checks, that lowered the burden on providers and reduced administrative and infrastructure expenses for states and federal programs.